cube3power/atsd/sql/README.md

 `datepart` can be YEAR, QUARTER, MONTH, DAY, HOUR, MINUTE, or SECOND.

-The evaluation is based on the server time zone.
-The date argument can refer to the `time` or `datetime` columns including support for the endtime syntax.
+The evaluation is based on the database time zone.
+The date argument can refer to the `time` or `datetime` columns including support for calendar expressions.

 ```sql
 SELECT datetime,